-As the client you have a duty to promptly pay a fair and reasonable price for legal services.
 If you fail to pay, your solicitor can stop working for you in some situations.

 The law is complex with lots of unfamiliar words and processes.
 If you are confused or have any questions, ask your solicitor for an explanation as soon as possible.
 This will minimise the likelihood of misunderstandings further down the track.
-Don’t sign any document until you fully understand what it is about.
-Get your solicitor to address any concerns you have.

 Keep in contact

 Legal issues can take a long time to resolve.
 Your solicitor should keep you up to date with the progress of your matter.
-Agree on how frequently you will be informed and by what method, such as telephone or letter.
+Agree on how frequently you will be informed and by what method, such as telephone or email.